TheBigBookMan/grad-dip/Human Interaction/Intro to Human Computer Interaction.md

 		- velocity-to-velocity (mice and touchpads)-
 	- simple miltiplicative transfer function is control-to-display (C:D) ratio which is ratio between movement of input device and corresponding movement of object it controls
 	- if a mouse must be moved 1cm on desk in order t move a cursor 2 cm on screen the device has a 1:2 control-to-display ratio
+	- essentially how far you nee dto move the mouse to match whats on the screen
 - **Three State Models**- different states for an input
 	- computer pointing devices in terms of state transitions
 	- paradigm of descriptive modelling